He-26/Game_2048/README.md

 **Features**

--> Interactive and user-friendly interface
+-> Interactive and user-friendly interface<br/>
--> Keyboard-based gameplay (Up, Down, Left, Right)
+-> Keyboard-based gameplay (Up, Down, Left, Right)<br/>
--> Restart option available from the game menu
+-> Restart option available from the game menu<br/>

 **Implementation Process**

--> Created a Java project in Eclipse.
+-> Created a Java project in Eclipse.<br/>
--> Implemented the core game logic and tested it successfully on the local environment.
+-> Implemented the core game logic and tested it successfully on the local environment.<br/>
--> Generated a JAR file from the project.
+-> Generated a JAR file from the project.<br/>
--> Downloaded “Installer Pro” software from Clickteam to convert the JAR file into an executable (.exe) file.
+-> Downloaded “Installer Pro” software from Clickteam to convert the JAR file into an executable (.exe) file.<br/>
--> Used Installer Pro to create the .exe file from the generated JAR.
+-> Used Installer Pro to create the .exe file from the generated JAR.<br/>
--> Executable file successfully generated and tested.
+-> Executable file successfully generated and tested.<br/>

 **Execution Instructions**

--> Download the .exe file from this repository.
+-> Download the .exe file from this repository.<br/>
--> Run the installer by double-clicking the file, then click Next until you see the Finish button.
+-> Run the installer by double-clicking the file, then click Next until you see the Finish button.<br/>
--> After installation, a desktop shortcut will be created automatically.
+-> After installation, a desktop shortcut will be created automatically.<br/>
--> Launch the game using the desktop shortcut.
+-> Launch the game using the desktop shortcut.<br/>
--> Play using keyboard keys:
+-> Play using keyboard keys:<br/>
-    ⬆️ Up
+    ⬆️ Up<br/>
-    ⬇️ Down
+    ⬇️ Down<br/>
-    ⬅️ Left
+    ⬅️ Left<br/>
-    ➡️ Right
+    ➡️ Right<br/>
--> To restart the game, click on the Restart option from the menu bar.
+-> To restart the game, click on the Restart option from the menu bar.<br/>

-**Thank You**
+**Thank You**<br/>

-Thank you for checking out Game 2048!
+Thank you for checking out Game 2048!<br/>